How to Store Lychee

 They don't need to be fully dry for storage, but removing excess water will help them to keep longer.

-Lychee in bowl with plastic covering for storage.
+Lychee in bowl with plastic covering for storage, after delivery to US mainland.

 Place in sealed container or plastic bag and store in the refrigerator.